acquiredsecurity/forensic-webhistory/README.md

 # Forensic Browser History Analyzer

 Cross-platform browser history forensic extractor written in Rust.
-Point it at a triage folder (KAPE output, mounted disk image, or raw filesystem) and it will automatically detect and extract browsing history from every supported browser into NirSoft BrowsingHistoryView-compatible CSV format.
+Point it at a triage folder (KAPE output, mounted disk image, or raw filesystem) and it will automatically detect and extract browsing history from every supported CSV format.

 ## Supported Browsers